Counting Game for Kids: Learn Numbers Visually

 Frequently asked questions

-From age 3 with the Easy level showing up to 5 objects per screen.
-At this age kids begin to recognize small quantities and associate the written number symbol with the amount of objects they see.
-The Medium level (up to 10 objects) works from age 4-5 once they confidently count to 10 and recognize the written numeral.
-The Hard level (up to 20 objects) is designed for kids ages 6 to 8 who already master numbers up to 20 and are starting to count by twos or fives.
-The progression is designed so the same child can use the site for years, advancing levels when ready and never sooner.
+Kids can start the counting game from age 3 with the Easy level, which shows up to 5 objects per screen.
+At that age children begin to recognize small quantities and to link the number symbol with the amount of objects they see.
+The Medium level (up to 10 objects) works well from ages 4-5, once they count confidently to 10 and recognize the written number.
+The Hard level (up to 20 objects) is designed for kids ages 6 to 8 who already have a handle on numbers up to 20 and are starting to count by twos or fives.
+This progression lets the same child use the site for years, moving up a level when they feel ready and never before.

-X images appear on screen (e.g., 7 apples) and the child has to pick the number 7 from the 5 options shown below.
-If correct, they score a point and advance with the Next button to move to the next round.
-If wrong, the right answer is highlighted and they can continue without penalty: the goal is learning by counting, not getting frustrated.
-At the start of each round a friendly voice reads the question aloud, so kids who can't read yet can also play independently.
-Objects rotate randomly across 5 themes (fruits, animals, toys, space and sweets) to keep things engaging.
+In the counting game several pictures appear on screen (for example, 7 apples) and the child has to pick the correct number from the 5 options shown below.
+A correct pick earns a point and the Next button moves on to the following round.
+After a wrong answer the child sees the correct answer highlighted and can keep going with no penalty: the goal is to learn by counting, not to get frustrated.
+At the start of each round a friendly voice reads the question out loud, so children who can't read yet can play on their own too.
+The objects are shuffled randomly across 5 different themes (fruit, animals, toys, space and sweets) to keep things interesting.

-Each session has 10 rounds, an amount designed to be enough to train the skill without tiring the child.
-At the end a summary shows how many they got right out of the total and the celebration modal with Momo the mascot appears.
-They can replay the same level to improve their score, switch to a different level for more challenge, or quit and come back later: progress saves automatically on the device.
-Each correct answer also adds to the unlocked stickers gallery, which motivates kids to keep playing session after session without it feeling like a repetitive task.
+Each game of the counting game has 10 rounds, an amount designed to train the skill without tiring the child out.
+At the end a summary shows how many answers they got right out of the total, and a celebration popup appears with Momo the mascot.
+The child can replay the same level to beat their score, switch to a different level for more of a challenge, or quit and come back later: progress is saved automatically on the device.
+Every correct answer also adds to the gallery of unlocked stickers, which keeps kids motivated to play session after session.